 HARMONY partners will use metadata vocabularies when possible to render the provided datasets interoperable.
-The formats that will be used will be described in later versions of the data management plan.
+The formats that were used are described in deliverable D10.11.

 4 Allocation of Resources

 Regarding the resources related to data management activities, the project includes a work package that is responsible for data warehousing and travel surveys (WP3), a task for identifying pilot areas' data (T9.1) and a task for the data management plan.
 In total, ~105 person-months of effort have been allocated to the relevant WPs and Tasks.
 In addition, around €13,000 have been allocated for the generation of Open Access publications.
 The data management plan task is led by ICCS who together with all the partners will handle the management of data related to the technological aspects of the platform.